Hometown: Springfield, Missouri

 In 2010, Liz Mace competed in the Alcatraz open water swim in San Francisco and finished first in her age group.

-At Davidson College, Liz was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
-Originally from Springfield, Missouri, Liz graduated from Davidson in 2014.
-At Davidson, she was also part of Connor Eating House, a service/social group on campus.
+Originally from Springfield, Missouri, Liz graduated from Davidson College in 2014.
+At Davidson, Liz was a member of the women’s varsity swim team and was on the school record holding 800 free relay and also swam the 100 and 200 butterfly and 500 freestyle.
+She was also part of Connor Eating House, a service/social group on campus.
 During the summer of 2012, she studied abroad in Ghana through Davidson’s anthropology program.
 While in Ghana, Liz took an anthropology course, taught kindergarten, tutored at a school and took drumming and dancing lessons.
-Currently Liz studies medical anthropology in graduate school at CU Denver.
-In her free time, Liz enjoys running, open water swimming, CrossFit and traveling with her family.
+Liz is finishing up graduate school at CU Denver in medical anthropology in May and is moving to Baltimore in August to attend Johns Hopkins School of Public Health.
+In her free time, Liz enjoys running, open water swimming, hiking, biking and traveling with her family.

-In 2013, Liz led New England Adventure; in 2014, she led Pacific Coast; and in 2015 and 2016, she led the American Challenge.
+In 2013, Liz led New England Adventure; in 2014, she led Pacific Coast; in 2015, she led the American Challenge southern route; and in 2016, she led American Challenge northern route.
 She writes, “As a kid, I gained so much from my camp counselors; they were such a positive influence on me.
 I am thrilled to have the chance to pay it forward.
-I love helping my students to learn and grow and be part of a wonderful summer.”
+I love helping my students to learn and grow.
+There are no words to describe how awesome it is to accomplish amazing things and overcome challenges as a group as we become an inseparable family.
+My Overland summers have been the best experiences of my life.
+I have made friends and memories that will last forever.
+I am incredibly grateful to be a part of the Overland family.”